onepanelio/CRB-Damage-Detection/README.md

 **Executing workflow using Python SDK**

+You can install Onepanel SDK as follows: `pip3 install onepanel-sdk==0.12.0b2`.

 You can execute Onepanel workflows using Onepanel's Python SDK.
 You can find sample script `workflow_execution.py` which shows how to execute workflow.
 This requires `ONEPANEL_AUTHORIZATION` envrionment variable.
 You can also directly use string (line #8) but that isn't recommended if you will be sharing this script with others.
 You can set that environment variable by editing `.bashrc` file as follows.

 1 - `sudo ~/.bashrc`